erickhun/blog/content/posts/restaurants-in-taipei.md

 If you are a food lover visiting Taipei, I think you are in the right place:

 **How did I pick the restaurant?**
-One of the most important factor would be the atmosphere you're seeking, ideally in a lively environment The uniqueness of the food
+- One of the most important factor would be the atmosphere you're seeking, ideally in a lively environment
+- The uniqueness of the food
-Waiting in line for two hours, (This is why Din Tai Fung or Fu Hang Soy Milk didn't make it onto my list) I didn't check Google Maps reviews.
-Many restaurant are asking for positive ratings in exchange of free food.
+- Waiting in line  usually ruin the experience - This is why Din Tai Fung or Fu Hang Soy Milk didn't make it onto my list

 ## "Re Chao Dian" (熱炒店)
 Starting your visit in Taiwan by going to a  stir-fried food restaurants (Re Chao Dian) is a fantastic way to start your Taiwan journey.
 These restaurants offer a range of dishes from meats, fish, vegetables, and sometimes even sashimi!
 Among my personal favorites are the *pineapple shrimp*, a truly unique Taiwanese delicacy, and the flavorful eggplant dishes.